-Nevada ranks #5 in the state for solar capacity, and with good reason—it’s got plenty of sun to go around, plus some attractive solar tax credits and rebates to get started.1 Not only can we help you make sense of Nevada solar incentives, we’re here to help you take advantage of them all so you can maximize your savings.
+Nevada ranks No. 5 in the U.S. for solar capacity, and with good reason—it’s got plenty of sun to go around, plus some attractive solar tax credits and rebates to get started.1 Not only can we help you make sense of Nevada solar incentives, we’re here to help you take advantage of them all so you can maximize your savings.

 Nevada wants to reward households for using renewable energy and maximizing energy efficiency.
 To help reach Nevada’s goal of 250 megawatts of installed solar capacity, NV Energy is offering the RenewableGenerations solar rebate program, or SolarGenerations, to homeowners that go solar across the state.
 Through this program, home solar systems that generate up to 25 kilowatts of electricity could earn NV Energy South customers $0.20 per watt back on their system.